ome/omero-documentation/omero/sysadmins/troubleshooting.rst

             java.lang.OutOfMemoryError: Java heap space

-If you get an out of memory error, you can try increasing the maximum Java heap space, by setting the JAVA_OPTS variable before running the import command.
+If you get an out of memory error, you can try increasing the maximum Java heap space, by setting the :envvar:`JAVA_OPTS` variable before running the import command.
 For example to set a maximum heap space of 3GB:

 ::